 Chemical Engineering Graduate Certificate

-To be considered for admission to graduate certificate-level studies, applicants must hold a bachelor's/baccalaureate degree (or equivalent) in engineering or the sciences with the Concordia equivalent of a GPA of at least 2.70 on a scale of 4.30.
+- Bachelor’s degree or equivalent in engineering or the sciences with the Concordia equivalent of a 2.70 GPA on a scale of 4.30.

 The Department Graduate Studies Committee will determine the acceptability of an applicant for admission to the program and may require the applicant to do specific remedial coursework, including the bridge course CHME 401 Principles of Chemical Engineering, and/or other course(s) to meet the program requirements.

 Credible academic reference letters and a statement of purpose should be included in the application.

 Fully-qualified candidates are required to complete a minimum of 15 credits.

 CHME 6011 - Advanced Transport Phenomena (4 credits)